Rochdale Canal

 “simply being was easy, just having you there”

 Something in me vehemently objects to this.
-That instead of reducing human existence into aesthetics, we should think of it as pointing towards the eternal, that it is only a lack of sensitivity that prevents us from experiencing the transcendental in the eyes of those we love.
-Yet, true as this may be sub species aeternis, we still have our everyday lives, we still go to IKEA, collect airmiles or walk dogs, or laugh at that somewhat inappropriate joke, we are humans, we are not only spirit but also flesh, and we cannot demand others to acknowledge our own concepts of transcendental purity.
-But if that is so, then we have to accept the flip side of the coin, namely that at the end of the day we might ourselves be considered expendable and, what would be even worse, simply “boring”.
+Instead of reducing human existence to aesthetics, we should think of it as pointing towards the eternal; that it is only a lack of sensitivity that prevents us from experiencing the transcendental in the eyes of those we love.
+Yet, true as this may be sub specie aeternitatis, we still have our everyday lives.
+We still go to IKEA, collect air miles, walk dogs, or laugh at that somewhat inappropriate joke.
+We are human.
+We are not only spirit but also flesh, and we cannot demand that others acknowledge our own concepts of transcendental purity.

 0 Comments: